 A summary of our school’s performance over the past five years can be found in the table below.

 *Attainment 8 is the sum of a student’s best eight GCSE grades.

 **Progress 8 is a comparative measure:

-- If a student makes expected progress between KS2 SATs in Year 6 and GCSEs in Y11 they score 0.
+- If a student makes expected progress between their KS2 SATs in Year 6 and their GCSEs in Y11, they score 0.

-- Due to the coronavirus outbreak, the most recent national data generated by formal exams was recorded in 2019.
-Redmoor Academy’s strong position in terms of GCSE outcomes can be seen here: Find & Compare Schools 2019 (Gov.UK)
+- Due to the coronavirus outbreak, the most recent national data generated by formal exams was recorded in 2019 (2022 data national data has not yet been released).
+Redmoor Academy’s strong position in terms of GCSE outcomes can be seen here: Find & Compare Schools 2019 (Gov.uk)